 The official site of the Mairie de Paris is www.paris.fr.
 Check out My Little Paris for the scoop about deals around town at salons, restaurants, shops, etc. Secrets of Paris is a full online guide to visiting and living in Paris.
 Lost in Cheeseland provides mouthwatering photos and musings of an American expat in Paris and was winner of the 2011 Bloggie for Best European blog.
 52martinis.blogspot.com charts the adventures of a cocktail blogger drinking his way through Paris’ best bars.

 Paris has so much going on that it’s often hard to keep track.
 For a comprehensive listing of cinema, ballet, opera, theatre, museum, concert, exhibit, and general event listings, pick up a Pariscope (40 centimes) at any new stands.
-As for conventional travel guides, the Moon Metro guide fits traditional advice, oddball picks, and foldout laminated maps in one sleek package.
+As for unconventional travel guides look no further than Urban Travel Blog’s very own Marsha Moore’s 24 Hrs in Paris.
 For a feel of what Paris was like in the literary expat circles of the 20s and 30s, Henry Miller’s bawdy Tropic of Cancer and Hemingway’s A Moveable Feast are a must.
 Slightly more recently, Muriel Barberry’s 2006 hit l’Elegance du Hérisson (Elegance of the Hedgehog) exposes Parisians’ idea of class and society with philosophy and wit.

-On screen, Matthieu Kassovitz’ gritty portrayal of life in Paris’ housing projects, La Haine is beautifully rendered in black and white while Jean Pierre Jeunet’s unconventional love story Amélie bursts with playful color.
-For a sexy stylish thriller it’s hard to beat L’Appartement, starring Vincent Cassel and Monica Bellucci (just in case you weren’t persuaded yet!).
+On screen, Matthieu Kassovitz’ gritty portrayal of life in Paris’ housing projects, La Haine is beautifully rendered in black and white while Jean Pierre Jeunet’s unconventional love story Amélie bursts with playful colour.
+For a sexy stylish thriller set in the capital it’s hard to beat L’Appartement, starring Vincent Cassel and Monica Bellucci (just in case you weren’t persuaded yet!).

 Soundtrack to the City